 Instructions

-Meanwhile cut the upper third of the artichoke leaves off with a chef's knife.
+- To prepare the artichokes cut the upper third of the artichoke leaves off with a chef's knife.
 Trim the end of the stalk and take off ragged leaves at bottom.
-Cut tips off the bottom leaves that are left and then cut in half.
+Use kitchen scissors to cut the prickly tips off the bottom leaves that are left and then cut the whole artichoke in half lengthwise.
+(See post if you are confused about preparing the aritchokes.
+There are photos and explanations.)

-Clear out some of the leaves in the middle so you have room to stuff them with the meat.
+- Clear out some of the leaves in the middle so you have room to stuff them with the meat.
 Also clean out the fuzzy part from the heart of the artichoke.
+You can use a spoon to scrape the fuzzy part (the choke) out.

-Lay slices of lemon in a microwave/oven safe baking dish.
+- Lay slices of lemon in a microwave/oven safe baking dish.
 Place the artichokes on top.
-Pour ½ cup of water in the dish, cover and microwave for 8-10 minutes depending on the size of your artichokes.
+Pour ½ cup of water in the dish, cover and microwave for 10 minutes depending on the size of your artichokes.
 A leave should pull of easily when they are done.
+If the don't come out easily put them back in the microwave for a couple minutes.

 I haven’t had a whole artichoke since I was a kid.
 You’ve made me want to try making them myself.
 Thanks!